Fatboychummy-CC/SimplifyUI/README.md

 [UDim2](https://developer.roblox.com/en-us/api-reference/datatype/UDim2) objects
 for these.
 Everything available on the developer forum to these objects are available in Simplify UI.

+## Objects
+A simple object system that allows you to create your own custom objects and attach them to other objects in this library.

 # Code samples